jmyers7/book/_build/html/_sources/chapters/theory-to-practice.md

 ---

 (theory-to-practice)=
-# Connecting theory to practice: data and samples
+# Connecting theory to practice: a first look at model building

 ## Data and random samples